frontstack/frontstack/README.md

 ## Update

-You can easily upgrade the whole FrontStack environment running∫:
+You can easily upgrade the whole FrontStack environment running:

 ```shell
 $  frontstack update